GoogleChrome/web.dev/content/accessible/headings-and-landmarks/index.md

 # Headings and landmarks

-Screen readers have commands to quickly jump between headings, or to specific landmark regions.
+Screen readers have commands to quickly jump between headings or to specific landmark regions.
 In fact, [a recent survey of screen reader users](http://www.heydonworks.com/article/responses-to-the-screen-reader-strategy-survey) found that they most often navigate an unfamiliar page by exploring the headings.